keystonejs/keystone/docs/blog/introduction-to-graphql.md

 The traditional method for interfacing with applications on the web is a REST API.
 One defining characteristic of REST APIs is they use [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), such as `GET`, `PUT`, `POST` &amp;`DELETE` to "CRUD" operations.
 Typically, `PUT` for Create, `GET` for Read, `POST` for Update and `DELETE` for Delete.

-This structure makes REST predictable, but also highlights some limitations.
+This structure makes REST predictable but also highlights some limitations.
 Since a request method is limited to a single `CRUD` operation, it encourages API design that has a single end-point for each entity in the system.
-For example a simple website might have the following end-points:
+For example, a simple website might have the following end-points:

 - http://my-api.com/user
 - http://my-api.com/post
 - http://my-api.com/comment
 - http://my-api.com/page

-In large systems this can lead to APIs with many dozen or even hundreds of end-points.
+In large systems, this can lead to APIs with many dozen or even hundreds of end-points.
 This is a common criticism of REST.

 Another criticism of REST is that a lot of APIs return a specific predefined shape.
 This means when you successfully "hit" an end-point, the data returned is determined by that end-point, not the request.
 This results in either fetching more data than you want, or perhaps more often, considerably less data than is required.
 Either outcome is not efficient.